Laikipia Wilderness: Our full report

 - Accepted payment on location

-- Payments for extras can only be made in cash – Kenya Shillings, US dollars, Euros and Pounds are all accepted.
+- Payments for extras can be made via cash – Kenya Shillings, US dollars, Euros and Pounds are all accepted – or by Visa or MasterCard with a 2.8% surcharge.
+The staff gratuity box is in the office, located by the parking.

 Other lodges in Laikipia